 Wahoo also offer a Kickr Climb device, which simulates gradients while climbing.

-Best Zwift courses and rides
+Zwift: All the courses and rides

 There are currently five 3D-mapped worlds on Zwift — Watopia, London, Richmond, Innsbruck and New York, which rotate based on a schedule that can be found on the Zwift community site.
 Each course offers a comprehensive number of routes that vary in profile and distance.